j4mes12/SDPA_Coursework/Part1/Part1.md

 #### display_colours

-This method displays the available colours for the user to decide before the game.
+This method displays the available colours for the user to decide on before the game.
 We loop through the display dictionary printing the key and value pairs as a menu.

 #### make_board